 Plus, you don’t want to lose your _____________. (phone, bag, wallet, hotel key, fill in the blank)

-Divers: Take Your Refresher Class If You Need One
+Cozumel Divers: Be Safe and Take Your Refresher Class

-If it’s been at least a year, or you’re kinda new, or you just feel a little rusty, just take the darn refresher session!
+Rule #2 – If it’s been at least a year since your last SCUBA dive, or you’re kinda new, or you just feel a little rusty, just take the darn refresher session!

 It’s short.
 It’s easy.
 It’ll make you feel better.
 It’s the right thing to do.

-Or at least admit that you might need a little warm-up time or a quick shore dive first when you sign up for your day(s) of diving!
+Or at least admit that you might need a little warm-up time or to do a quick shore dive first when you sign up for your day(s) of diving!

 There is no shame in that!!